yuxuanxc/tp/docs/UserGuide.md

 #### 4.3.6 Selecting an itinerary: `select-itinerary`

 Selects an itinerary to be shown in detail, from the current list of itineraries.
+In detailed view, you can see a timetable of the attractions in the itinerary.
+For more information on how to add, edit, and delete attractions in an itinerary, see [Itinerary Attraction Features](#44-itinerary-attraction-features).

 Format: `select-itinerary INDEX`